rouskinlab/seismic-graph/docs/source/pages/seismic_graph_package.rst

 .. raw:: html
-    :file: plots_figs/mutation_fraction.html
+    :file: ../plots/mutation_fraction.html

 .. note::

     We regularly update the list of available plots.
-Make sure that you have the last version of seismic-graph.
+Make sure that you have the latest version of seismic-graph.

 Outlier filtering